SilentHealer584/SilentHealer584/README.md

 ## 🌍 From France, exploring the world of code and business!

 ### 🚀 About Me
-🧑‍💻 17 years old and passionate about Python 🐍
+🧑‍💻 18 years old and passionate about code.
 💡 Always brainstorming for the next big online business idea 📈 Aspiring entrepreneur with a keen eye on finance and market trends

 ### 💻 My Projects
-1. Market analysis and trading bot
+1. Market analysis and trading bot (Python)
 Advanced bot which analyses market data and takes real-time trading decisions.
-Been tested on old data, gave 2k+% profits.

-2. File Transfer
+2. File Transfer (Python)
 File/Data Transfer Systems using socket and encryption.

-3. RSA
+3. RSA (Python)
 Asymetric encryption algorithm based on number theory concepts.

 More in my repositories...